 DANA FRANCISCO MIRANDA

-I am an Assistant Professor of Philosophy at Muhlenberg College.
+I am an Assistant Professor of Philosophy at the University of Massachusetts Boston.
 Originally from Brockton, Massachusetts I am the proud son of Cabo Verdean immigrants.
-My work is in political philosophy, Africana philosophy, and 19th century and contemporary European thought.
+My work is in political philosophy, Africana philosophy, and psychosocial studies.
 I recently graduated with a doctorate of philosophy from the University of Connecticut-Storrs investigating the philosophical significance of suicide, depression and well-being for members of the African Diaspora.
-I also proudly serve as Chair of Architectonics for the Caribbean Philosophical Association and am a Junior Research Fellow for the Applied Ethics Center (University of Massachusetts-Boston).
+I also proudly serve as Secretary for Digital Outreach & Chair of Architectonics for the Caribbean Philosophical Association, Faculty Fellow for the Applied Ethics Center (University of Massachusetts Boston), and Co-Director for PIKSI-Boston.

 PUBLICATIONS & PRESENTATIONS